Mrunalini-Kulkarni/Intrusion-Detection-System/README.md

 │   └── README.md
 └── README.md                 # Project overview

-📜 License
-This project is licensed under the MIT License.
-See LICENSE for details.

 🏆 Acknowledgments
 Knuth-Morris-Pratt Algorithm: For efficient pattern matching.
 D3.js: For interactive network graph visualization.